txt/plm19/doc/lisp2.md

 In natural language, an anaphor is an expression which refers back in the conversation.
 The most common anaphor in English is probably "it," as in "Get the wrench and put it on the table."
-Anaphora are a great convenience in everyday language-imagine trying to get along without them-but they don't appear much in programming languages.
+Anaphor are a great convenience in everyday language-imagine trying to get along without them-but they don't appear much in programming languages.
 For the most part, this is good.
 Anaphoric expressions are often genuinely ambiguous, and present-day programming languages are not designed to handle ambiguity.

-However, it is possible to introduce a very limited form of anaphora into Lisp programs without causing ambiguity.
+However, it is possible to introduce a very limited form of anaphor into Lisp programs without causing ambiguity.
 An anaphor, it turns out, is a lot like a captured symbol.
-We can use anaphora in programs by designating certain symbols to serve as pronouns, and then writing macros intentionally to capture these symbols.
+We can use anaphor in programs by designating certain symbols to serve as pronouns, and then writing macros intentionally to capture these symbols.